 - Dragon Ball Fusions: Great Saiyaman and Great Saiyawoman (aka Gohan and Videl respectively, a couple) can fuse into Great Saiyaman 12.

-- In Futurama: The Planet Express gets a computer AI (voiced by Sigourney Weaver) that falls in love with Bender.
+- In Futurama, the Planet Express gets a computer AI (voiced by Sigourney Weaver) that falls in love with Bender.
 After she turns into a crazed, murderous Yandere and finds out that Bender is a philanderer, she decides to merge with him so the two will be together forever.
 Bender is not enthused about that.
+This is apparently a common enough place for robot relationships to go in-universe as it's discussed by Bender and the ship in terms reminiscent of marriage.

-- Steven Universe is likely the Trope Codifier:
+- Steven Universe is likely the Trope Codifier, featuring multiple Fusions made of love:

-- Stevonnie, the fusion of Steven and Connie, is first formed, by accident, when they share a romantic dance and stated by Word of God to metaphorically represent "terrifying firsts" in a relationship.
-The two rather enjoy being fused, except for the fact that it means they've literally become one and the same person, without another person to depend on, and thus "Alone Together" (the title of Stevonnie's debut episode).
+- Stevonnie, the Fusion of Steven and Connie, is first formed by accident when they share a romantic dance.
+The two rather enjoy being Fused, except for the fact that it means they've literally become one and the same person without another person to depend on, and thus are "Alone Together" (the title of Stevonnie's debut episode).

-- In the episode "Off Colors", we are introduced to Rhodonite, the star-crossed fusion of a Ruby and a Pearl who fell in love with each other, as well as Fluorite, a fusion of six Gems who fell in love with each other.
+- The episode "Off Colors" introduces Rhodonite, a star-crossed Fusion of a Ruby and a Pearl who fell in love with each other, as well as Fluorite, a Fusion of six Gems who fell in love with each other at different points, and wouldn't mind adding another if they were the right one.

 - Kelly and Tad from Star vs. the Forces of Evil are a fairly silly example: Kelly most looks human except she has very long, voluminous hair that resembles a bush.
 Her boyfriend Tad essentially is a bush, and spends most of their appearance together sitting on her head, appearing to merge with her hair.

-- Certain species of anglerfish have bodily merger as part of their reproduction: the males permanently attach themselves to the much larger females, essentially becoming a reserve of sperm to fertilizer her eggs.
+- Certain species of anglerfish have bodily merger as part of their reproduction: the males permanently attach themselves to the much larger females, essentially becoming a reserve of sperm to fertilize her eggs.